JOSEPHE COCLES (FRENCH, BORN 1967)

 Selected to study at the prestigious Ecole Nationale Superieure des Beaux-Arts in Paris at the age of 19, she began an exploration into the themes of history, archaeology and pre-Columbian influences that now reflect in her dynamic and mystic approach to artistic expression.
 Paradoxically describing invisible visual art as her philosophy, Josephe is passionate about making visible the internal explorations of the human mind leaving her predominantly abstract work created with acrylic, oil and pottery open to a motley of interpretations.

 With pieces that draw from the hieroglyphs found in ancient Egyptian tombs and prehistoric cave markings, Josephe has continuously used symbolism and the African legacy to elevate herself and her viewers in over 20 national and international exhibitions.
+She is married to a Nigerian with three children.

 I am fascinated by the power of music, sounds, mantras, colours that can literally change our DNA. media that can be used to evolve spiritually or for healing.
 What I would like to achieve is creating art which can have a high degree of aesthetics but most of all art that has meaning.